 The requirements set forth in this section provide the standards which a student must achieve in order to earn a high school diploma.
 Graduation exercises are provided each year to honor those students who have completed these requirements or who will be able to complete them by the end of the current school year.
 However, to be able to participate in the graduation ceremony, a student must not lack any credits.
-Earning passing scores on the Grade 10 Reading Florida Comprehensive Assessment Test 2.0 (FCAT) or Florida Standards Assessment ELA (FSA), as required by Section 1008.22 (5) F.S., and a passing score on the Algebra I EOC in order to earn course credit to qualify for a standard high school diploma, except as provided in Section 1003.43 (11)(b) which states that a student may substitute the following scores: (Note: Scores may be subject to change pending State Board Rule updates.)
+Earning passing scores on the Grade 10 Florida Standards Assessment ELA (FSA), as required by Section 1008.22 (5) F.S., and a passing score on the Algebra I EOC in order to earn course credit to qualify for a standard high school diploma.
+Florida Statute Section 1003.43 (11)(b) states that a student may substitute scores earned on the ACT, SAT, or PSAT tests to meet this requirement.
+Current score requirements can be found on the Graduation Requirements section of the Florida Department of Education website. (www.fldoe.org) (Note: Scores may be subject to change pending State Board Rule updates.)